chalatz/tours/pages/tours/guided/religious.md

     href: "./img/tours/guided/10/DD5.jpg"
     alt: Handmade antique gallery - traditional Christian art
     position: following
-- text: The Gate of St Athanasius is the point where your walking guided tour begins.
+- text: "**AGIOS FANOURIOS** \n\nThe Gate of St Athanasius is the point where your walking guided tour begins.
 The tour will take you through the Old Town to visit the Orthodox church of **Agios Fanourios** (St Fanourios).
 It is located at the namesake street in the Medieval Town of Rhodes.
 Built in the 13th century A.D, the interior adorned with beautiful frescos.
 During the Ottoman Occupation, it was officiated as a Mesgit (Small Mosque).
 Before the Ottoman Period, there is no known testimony for its name.
 The Italian Archaeological Service preserved its interior during the 1920s.
-Following WWII, it was taken over by the Greeks and then inaugurated and dedicated to Agios Fanourios in 1946.
+Following WWII, it was taken over by the Greeks and then inaugurated and dedicated to Agios Fanourios in 1946."
   gallery:
   - thumb: "./img/tours/guided/10/EE1-thumb.jpg"
     href: "./img/tours/guided/10/EE1.jpg"